 Exercise: If you get dislocated joints, a physical therapist can show you exercises to strengthen the muscles around those joints to help keep them in place.
-He may also suggest you wear braces around some joints for more support.
+They may also suggest you wear braces around some joints for more support.

 Surgery: For some people, joint damage from EDS can get serious.
 Surgery can sometimes help, but it’s not very common because your skin may not heal well.